1. Why start an FCA chapter in Toronto?

 There has not been a chapter here since the early 1960’s and none currently exist east of Alberta.
 Yet there are over 220 FCA members living in Ontario.
 We want to be able to continue the FCA’s mission here in the Toronto area:

-- to offer exhibition, education, and communication opportunities in the visual arts;
+- to offer exhibition, professional development, and networking opportunities in the visual arts;

 - to support and promote professional FCA member artists; and

 - to advance the knowledge and appreciation of art and culture.

 2. How many members do you have now?

 As of May 1, 2021, we have 83 members based primarily in Ontario.